 (a) In this Section, "foreign language" means any language other than English, including all modern languages, Latin, American Sign Language, Native American languages, and native languages.

-(b) The State Seal of Biliteracy program is established to recognize public high school graduates who have attained a high level of proficiency in one or more languages in addition to English.
-The State Seal of Biliteracy shall be awarded beginning with the 2014-2015 school year.
-School district participation in this program is voluntary.
+(b) The State Seal of Biliteracy program is established to recognize public and non-public high school graduates who have attained a high level of proficiency in one or more languages in addition to English.
+School district and non-public school participation in this program is voluntary.